-*- coding: utf-8 -*-

 """

-Two variables are in the same symmetry group if swapping their values
+Two variables belong to the same symmetry group if swapping their values

 variables.